Altenrion/Loader/README.md

 ##  What is a Loader ?

-### This is a module for auto loading Js & css files dynamically.
+### This is a component for auto loading Js & css files dynamically.
  You can ask for what.
 So the profit is :

  1. no huge arrays in avery action